HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 - Lambdas are awesome.
 They're fast, light and cheap.
 Also it's independent, so we can easily scale a specific function when it grows in demand.
 - SNS and SQS ensures data and events integrity between services making it easy to manage and understand who is getting the notifications.

-[WIP]
-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?

 # Prior art
 [prior-art]: #prior-art